Gap: A Bet On Volatility

 Gap (GPS) has rallied substantially since the announcement of a change in channel strategy last month.
 It’s easy to be a skeptic on Gap’s latest turnaround efforts though.
 The company’s sales have been stagnating since 2003 and investors have seen all of their excuses.
 Does the new strategy alter the paradigm in the way we look at retail?
 Not really.
 Gap is simply closing stores that were underperforming, promoting more of the brands that managed to grow well relative to others, and increasing investments in its online channel.
 It shouldn’t take a genius and 15 years to figure that out.

 Due to the mature nature of the industry, the company has to take market share from existing competitors or the ones that are no longer in operation.
 A new Gap strategy isn’t going to stimulate demand where none exists.
 And since you can’t hurry up a pregnancy, the change in strategy will show results only gradually.
 As far as stockholders are concerned, if tax rates fall, even a stable 1% increase in sales and 100 basis point improvement in operating margins could value the stock above $40.
-Else the stock could trace itself back to levels near $20.
-Therefore this is a high-risk high-return bet and only investors comfortable with such a scenario should look at shoring positions at current levels.
+Else, the stock could trace itself back to levels near $20.
+Therefore, this is a high-risk high-return bet and only investors comfortable with such a scenario should look at shorting positions at current levels.

 Cash flow Projections